 Important Safety Warnings

-CJC-1295 has no FDA-approved labeling and therefore no formal contraindications.
+CJC-1295 has no FDA-approved labeling and no formal contraindications.
 Apply the same precautions as any GH-elevating compound: avoid use with active cancer, monitor IGF-1 levels, and check fasting glucose periodically.

 Frequently Asked Questions